bschmae/ml-from-scratch/README.md

         For multiple features (multivariate): ŷ = X ⋅ w + b
         • X : input matrix

-        Note: Different from multivariate linear regression, which uses multiple dependent variables instead of one to model relationships.

     II.
 Goal of Linear Regression
         If the goal is minimizing prediction error in prediction or